razziedazzy/razziedazzy/README.md

  <a href="https://www.last.fm/user/MrDinoOnTwitch">![alt text](https://github-readme-lastfm-stats.netlify.app/.netlify/functions/card?user=mrdinoontwitch&theme=dark&show_scrobbles=true)</a>

-## <br><br>I Work on Projects Like "You Stand No Chance" or "Open Source Ricochet".
+## I Work on Projects Like "You Stand No Chance" or "Open Source Ricochet".
 I Enjoy Games Like Celeste and Stardew Valley and Enjoy Listening to Laufey and Faye Webster.
 I am Also a Arch Linux User ^_^<br><br>

 # Projects >w< <br>